Alfy456/ComposeCalculator/README.md

-# Calculator App with Jetpack Compose
+# ComposeUnitConverter with Jetpack Compose

-A simple calculator app built with Jetpack Compose for Android
+A simple Unit Converter app built with Jetpack Compose for Android

 ## Features